pik-piam/mrtutorial/README.md

 ## Purpose and Functionality

-Provides tutorial md and example functiosn of mr world.
+An example library of the mr- world packages, for additional information please see https://github.com/magpiemodel/tutorials/tree/master/madrat

 ## Installation